 Fotomässan, The Photofair in Stockholm

 The Nordic region’s largest photography market.
 History of the Stockholm Photo Fair The first Photo Fair was organized in 2006 at the Factory exhibition and events venue in Stockholm and it attracted 7, 000 visitors.
-Now, nine years later, the photo fair attracts approximately 14,000 visitors.
+Now, ten years later, the photo fair attracts approximately 12,000 visitors.

 Our goal is to perpetuate our market-leading position.
 We do this by enticing all the leading figures to the event.
 The mix of exciting exhibitions and interesting and topical seminars on offer ensures contented visitors and satisfied exhibitors.